dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.programStatus`

-Get a tracked entity that has at least one enrollment with the status specified.
+Get tracked entities that have at least one enrollment with the status specified.

 Valid options are:
 - `ACTIVE`